chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 - I was the tech lead for the adoption of [Ember Octane][octane] across the application.
 Additionally, as one of a handful of primary technical experts on Octane—at LinkedIn or anywhere else—I support many other teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.
 - I led efforts to update the app to the current versions of Ember.js, unblocking adoption of Octane.
 - I helped build, and continue to support, [Volta], an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.

-At LinkedIn, I have become comfortable leading large efforts that impact hundreds of engineers and millions of users.
-And more than in any other job I’ve had, it feels like I’m still just getting started.

 [LinkedIn]: https://www.linkedin.com/feed/
 [octane]: https://emberjs.com/editions/octane